-Inventoriable costs are the costs incurred to obtain inventory items, as well as to bring them to the location and condition required for their eventual sale.
-These costs are considered to be the cost of a product.
+Inventoriable costs are included in the cost of a product.
+For a manufacturer, these costs include direct materials, direct labor, freight in, and manufacturing overhead.
+For a retailer, inventoriable costs are purchase costs, freight in, and any other costs required to bring them to the location and condition needed for their eventual sale.
 Once an inventory item is consumed through sale to a customer or disposal in some other way, the cost of this inventory asset is charged to expense.
 Thus, inventoriable costs are initially recorded as assets and appear on the balance sheet as such, and are eventually charged to expense, moving from the balance sheet to the cost of goods sold expense line item in the income statement.
-This means it is possible that inventoriable costs may not be charged to expense in the period in which they were originally incurred; instead, they are deferred to a later period.
+This means it is possible that inventoriable costs may not be charged to expense in the period in which they were originally incurred; instead, they may be deferred to a later period.

 Manufacturing overhead can include such costs as equipment depreciation, rent on the factory building, production management salaries, materials management staff compensation, factory utilities, maintenance parts, and so forth.

 ABC International wants to buy refrigerators in China, ship them to Peru, and sell them in its store in Lima.
 The purchase cost of the refrigerators, as well as the cost to ship them from China to Peru, to pay import fees in Peru, and to ship them to the store for sale are all inventoriable costs.

 Inventoriable costs are also known as product costs.